Thor: The Dark World Fanfic #30

 Loki remembered a human man who had nearly been put to death for the same kind of stubbornness.
 “Are you my enemy, Aisha?”

-“You can kill me if you want,” said Aisha, rubbing her cheek.
+“You can kill me if you want,” said Aisha.
 “It’s too late for me to change anything.”

 Loki took a long look at the person who had done so much for him.
 He couldn’t reconcile what he was seeing with what he believed to be true.